 Komoot is a navigation service of an Austrian company, designed specifically for adventurous users.
 This is not the first time that a manufacturer relies on this platform for its navigation management.
-Polar started to use Komoot for navigation route management as unlike Garmin or Suunto, they do not have the ability to create routes directly on their platform, it is only possible to import a route from Polar Flow.
+Komoot is supported by Suunto to be able to have turn alerts.
+It therefore benefits from the development of third parties without having to allocate its resources to do the same.

 The truth is that it is a very complete and easy to use platform, in which in addition to being able to create your routes you will also be able to see and navigate the routes that other users load on the platform.
 Let's say it's a social network of adventurers.